Dental Assistant Levels: What Are the Differences?

 Level II Dental Assistant

-The full list of services that level II dental assistants can provide are outlined in Part 8 of the CDSBC Bylaws.
+The full list of services that level II dental assistants can provide in Ontario are outlined in the ODAA’s scope of practice here.
 These are expanded services that go into Orthodontics and Prosthodontics.
 Level II dental assistants can also do the responsibilities of level I dental assistants.
 And on top of that, they are capable of doing these specialized tasks:

 - Expose the dental radiographs